Ronho/log/content/guidelines/testing/introduction.md

 Below we will discuss some other topics about how to test your software.

+### Arrange - Act - Assert

+Tests should follow the Arrange, Act, Assert structure to ensure readability.
+Each of these stages should only occur once for each test, to ensure that you are not testing two different things within one test.
+The arrange part contains everything you need to set up the test, the act is where you execute the method or function you want to test, and finally the assert part makes sure that your output is what you expected.

 ### Black vs White Box Testing

 You will often come across the terms black box and white box testing.
 These are two different paradigms that will be discussed in more detail later in this section.